Sustainability Disclosure Tracker

 • Source Link

 The International Sustainability Standards Board (ISSB) combines standards from CDP, CDSB, SASB, IIRC, GRI, and TCFD, with the goal of consolidating key standards into one global framework for sustainability reporting.
-IFRS S2 requires an entity to disclose information about climate-related risks and opportunities that could reasonably be expected to affect the entity’s cash flows, its access to finance or cost of capital over the short, medium or long term (collectively referred to as ‘climate-related risks and opportunities that could reasonably be expected to affect the entity’s prospects’).
+IFRS S2 requires an entity to disclose information about climate-related risks and opportunities that could reasonably be expected to affect the entity’s cash flows, as well as its access to finance or cost of capital over the short, medium or long term (collectively referred to as ‘climate-related risks and opportunities that could reasonably be expected to affect the entity’s prospects’).

 Under this voluntary framework, companies report on